 Dr. Juan C. Levesque, Fishery Biologist, has written feature articles for

-several popular outdoor sports magazines like Florida Sportsman; he also enjoys writing about his outdoor passions.
+several popular outdoor sports magazines like Florida Sportsman; he enjoys writing about his outdoor passions.
 Through creative writing, he attempts to connect with with his readers by giving first hand

 experience of a species or an exhilarating adventure.
 Dr. Levesque educates his readers and emphasizes his passion for the outdoors and the creatures he loves to pursue with his rod and reel or